 Question from F.R.: What do you prefer: Photographing or painting?
 And, what made you start painting and photographing?

-Joseph Pisani: They both speak to me and are both apart of the same creative process, for me.
+Joseph Pisani: They both speak to me and are both apart of my creative process.
 While I travel, I take photographs, then return to my studio and paint from the inspiration I found while traveling.
-The travel photography is just one step in this process, but it also happens to be an art form of its own.
+The photos I take while traveling, are just one step in this process.
+Of course, photography also happens to be an art form of its own.

 I consider myself extremely lucky to have such great artistic influences at such an early.